gauthiernielly/Visual-Intelligence-Project/TAD_full_run/README.md

 7. **Verifies** the schema and **plots** training curves, score / class / duration distributions, and per-video Gantt overlays for sanity checks.

-## Why the install needed patches (the short version)

-OpenTAD ships with three CUDA extensions and several optional model families (TadTR, AFSD, VSGN, plus ViT / Swin / SlowFast backbones).
-None of these is on the ActionFormer code path, but OpenTAD eagerly imports all of them at module load.
-On Izar's environment:

-- `Align1D` and `boundary_pooling` (CUDA extensions used by TadTR, AFSD, GTAD, and VSGN) fail to build because the conda PyTorch ships runtime libs but not `nvcc`.
-- `mmcv` / `mmaction` (used by ViT / Swin / SlowFast backbones) are not installed because we do not need them for feature-based ActionFormer.

-Rather than fight the install, `scripts/apply_opentad_patches.py` wraps the unused eager imports in `try` / `except` so missing models silently fall back to `None`.
-ActionFormer's required dependency `nms_1d_cpu` (the post-processing NMS) does build correctly.
-You will see `[opentad-patch] X unavailable: ...` lines at startup.
-They are informational, not errors.

 ## Headline results from the validated run

 Test set, 185 videos, 14,303 GT segments: